"Never go too long without watching a sunset."

 HISTORICAL AND CULTURAL SIGHTS OF HVAR

 Hvar is often called UNESCO Island, and we will present you one of the most famous features.
-There are numerous opportunities to enjoy the island of Hvar, and one of the most certain one is its historical and cultural sights.
+There are numerous opportunities to enjoy the island of Hvar, and one of the most certain one is its historical and cultural sites.

 Fortress of Hvar